 [ 197.000 sq.km | capital: Dakar | 15,4 inhabitants | GDP approx $1,500 per capita ]

 Senegal became independent in 1960 and a small air force set up with a few C-47 transports, Broussards and some Alouette II helicopters.
 From the 1970s 5 ex-Brazilian Magisters were acquired, being the first jets.
 A considerable transport fleet was set up with the first of six Fokker F27's arriving in 1977.
 From 1984 some 8 SOCATA Rallye aircraft followed which also could be armed as well as probably 2 additional Magisters from France and from 2000 another 2 Magisters.
 Also various helicopters were Puma's and Gazelle but also acquired were Mil types.
 Some Magisters flew until probably 2005.
-Spain donated 2 UH-1 and a CASA C.212 transport in 2008.
+Spain donated 2 UH-1 helicopters and a CASA C.212 transports in 2008.
 It appears 3 EMBRAER Super Tucano's were ordered in 2013.

 The main base is at Dakar international airport.